-You can use the Oracle page of the Settings dialog to specify default settings for tests run against an Oracle database.
-Use this page to select the performance collection and reporting method.
+You can use the Oracle page of the Settings dialog to specify default settings for testing against an Oracle database.
+Use this page to select the performance collection and reporting methods and the data cache clearing options.

 Note: If you modify the default settings in the Settings dialog, the changes apply to new jobs only, not to existing jobs.